bluebanquise/bluebanquise/README.md

-# bluebanquise
+# blue-banquise
-Ansible based cluster stack
+Banquise on Ansible